Fourth Druk Gyalpo; Celebrating the Father of Bhutan and gift of Democracy to Bhutanese People

 His Majesty King Jigme Singye Wangchuck, the 4th King, was born on 11 November 1955 in Dechencholing Palace, Thimphu.
 His Majesty has received his early education from private tutors, schools in India and the U.K., and the Ugyen Wangchuck Academy in Paro.
 The young prince learned of the affairs of the nation by attending cabinet sessions and official proceedings and came to know the people of Bhutan by undertaking long journeys across the country with his father.

 Today, this development philosophy reverberates around the world.
-GNH has not only offered a higher goal for development, it has become a reminder to the rest of the world that material well-being is inadequate.
+GNH has not only offered a higher goal for development, but it has also become a reminder to the rest of the world that material well-being is inadequate.
 What is more important is that people are happy.

 Decentralization and Democracy